hiowenluke/noapi/README.md

 See "[examples/99-options](./examples/99-options)" to learn about it.

-## Biz folder
+## Biz directory

-Each file in the biz folder defines and handles an API.
-All files in the biz folder make up the API list.
+Each file in the biz directory defines and handles an API.
+All files in the biz directory make up the API list.

 ```js
 /root